 Automake provides some minimal support for Java bytecode compilation with

-primary (in addition to the support for compiling Java to
+the JAVA primary (in addition to the support for compiling Java to

 native machine code; see Java Support with gcj).
 Note however that